A Tribute to

 Video: http://www.youtube.com/watch?v=EKxyqNejgHw

-From : Lay My Burden Down
+From : When Lay My Burden Down

 No more crying, or tribulation